mlz-ictrl/nicos/doc/source/deviceapi.rst

       A dictionary mapping attached device names (as given by the :attr:`attached_devices` dictionary) to the actual device instances.

+   .. attribute:: _attached_<name>

+      Each entry of the _adevs dictionary is (with an "_attached_" prefix) also available directly as an attribute.
+Be aware that these attributes can also be lists of devices, if the Attach option multiple is set.

    .. attribute:: _params